Are you are you interested in participating in a virtual interview about the uptake of ...

 When you contact the surgery to make an appointment, our receptionists may ask you what the problem is.
 Please do not feel offended by this; the reception team are trying to navigate you to the most appropriate person to deal with your problem.
 We understand that on occasions you may not wish to disclose such information which we understand.
 We are as a practice trying to avoid the unnecessary use of GP appointments and minimise inconvenience for our patients.

-If you wish to have access to your medival record online, once you have registered to book appointments and repeat prescriptions, please complete the Online Access Application Form and return it to reception.
+If you wish to have access to your medical record online, once you have registered to book appointments and repeat prescriptions, please complete the Online Access Application Form Application form and consent for online services and return it to reception.

 How to get healthcare advice and assistance when the practice is closed